YILIN1031/TheMissingSemester/git/learn_git_branching.md

 5. Push your work from local dev to remote dev: `git push origin dev`
 6. Merge your work to `origin/main`.

    Firstly, `git pull origin main`, make sure everything is the newest.
-Next `git checkout main` and `git merge origin/dev`.
-Finally `git push origin main`.
+Next, `git checkout main` and `git merge origin/dev`.
+Finally, `git push origin main`.

+   (Or you can merge in Github)

 ## Troubleshooting
 [Turn to solutions](https://github.com/YILIN1031/TheMissingSemester/blob/main/git/git.md#troubleshooting)